-Specifies that statutory state of emergency and public health emergency powers do not allow a state agency, city, town or county to revoke a license required to operate a business for a failure to comply with a Governor's order, unless certain conditions are met.
+Specifies that statutory state of emergency and public health emergency powers do not allow a state agency, city, town or county to revoke a license held by a business or used to operate a business for a failure to comply with a Governor's order, unless certain conditions are met.
 Caps any civil penalty assessed by the Department of Liquor Licenses and Control (DLLC) at \$500 for any violation of an executive order issued pursuant to the March 11, 2020, state of emergency related to COVID-19 and requires DLLC to refund the payer of any civil penalty above \$500.